microsoft/azure-pipelines-tasks/README.md

 <br/>

 ## Overview
-This repo contains the tasks that are provided out of the box with Visual Studio Team Services and Team Foundation Server.
+This repo contains the source code for tasks that are provided out of the box with Visual Studio Team Services and Team Foundation Server.

-This provides open examples on how we write tasks which will help you write other tasks which can be uploaded to your account or server.
+This provides open examples on how we write tasks.
+The goal of this repo is to help you write tasks, which can be uploaded to your account or server.
 See writing tasks below.

+Note, this is not a delivery mechanism to acquire prerelease tasks for an older server.
+We don't test these tasks against older servers and it may not work.

 ## Status
 |   | Build & Test |